samanthac02/FTCDocumentation/docs/source/meetingDocumentation.rst

 **11/28 - 12/3 Week When School Gets Back**

-Meets + goals by that meet
+Meets and Goals by That Meet
 **********************

 **Meet 1: Sunday 12/4**